JerBouma/FinanceToolkit/CONTRIBUTING.md

-# CONTRIBUTING
-First off all, thank you for taking the time to contribute (or at least read the Contributing Guidelines)! 🚀

-The goal of the Finance Toolkit is to make any type of financial calculation as transparent and efficient as possible.
-I want to make these type of calculations as accessible to anyone as possible and seeing how many websites exists that do the same thing (but instead you have to pay) gave me plenty of reasons to work on this.

-The following is a set of guidelines for contributing to the Finance Toolkit.

 ## Structure

-The Finance Toolkit follows the Model, View, Controller model except it cuts out the View part being more focussed on calculations than on visusally depciting the data given that there are plenty of providers that offer this solution already.
+The Finance Toolkit follows the Model, View, Controller model except it cuts out the View part being more focussed on calculations than on visusally depicting the data given that there are plenty of providers that offer this solution already.
 The MC model (as found in `financetoolkit/base`) is therefore constructed as follows:

 - **_controller** modules (such as toolkit_controller and ratios_controller) orchestrate the data flow.
 Through the controller, the user can set parameters (such as tickers, start and end date) that define the data that needs to be obtained.
 E.g. in the controller classes you will be able to find the function `get_income_statement` which collects income statements via a **_model** that takes in the parameters set by the user.
 - **_model** modules (such as fundamentals_model and historical_model) are the modules that actually obtain the data.
 E.g in the fundamentals_model exists a function called `get_financial_statements` which would be executed by `get_income_statement` from the controller class to obtain the financial statement, in this case the income statement, for the selected parameters.
 These functions will also work separately, they do not need the controller to work but the controller needs them to work.